Math Is Fun Forum

 Hi John;

-That was me and I do apologize but that was a nasty spammer who likes to post porn.
+That was me and I do apologize but that was a nasty spammer who likes to post math.
 I have had him before under different names.
 If I let him persist then he drops the other stuff which is very offensive.

 In mathematics, you don't understand things.
 You just get used to them.